 A Tour of Developer Mode

 The app will be displayed in the middle of the screen.
 This is what the operator will see when they use the app within the Tulip Player in production.

 On the left side of the screen, there are two panels:

 Session Parameters: Test the app in different scenarios.

 Live Data: See the variables and record placeholders as they are updated by the app

 Use the dropdown menus in the top left side of the screen to test the app with different combinations of other features in Tulip.
 As soon as you update one of the dropdowns, the changes will be reflected in the app running in the middle of the screen.

 Station: Change the station where this app will be running.
-This also changes the connection to any IoT Gateways attached to that station.
+This also changes the connection to any Edge Devices attached to that station.

-In other words, if you want to test the app with different IoT gateways, attach them to a station and then toggle to the station using the dropdown in the top left.
+In other words, if you want to test the app with different Edge devices, attach them to a station and then toggle to the station using the dropdown in the top left.

 Also, when you change the station, the Player menu will appear on the screen and prompt you to select an app.
 You can select any app from this screen.